YinruiLiu/yinruiliu.github.com/outreach.md

   </tr>
 </table>

-In the future, I would like to try more with modern tools, and I will use more colors. <b>Science and art are never separate.</b> I hope I could use my paintings to get involved in some popular science work.
+<br/>In the future, I would like to try more with modern tools, and I will use more colors. <b>Science and art are never separate.</b> I hope I could use my paintings to get involved in some popular science work.